Alaska lawmakers reconvening with virus screening protocols

 The protocols, released by the Legislative Affairs Agency, say legislators may refuse screening.

-The Associated Press asked press offices for Senate President Cathy Giessel and House Speaker Bryce Edgmon why lawmakers are not required to be screened but did not receive an immediate comment.
+The Associated Press asked the House and Senate majority press offices why lawmakers are not required to be screened but did not receive an immediate comment.

 Rep. Ben Carpenter, a Nikiski Republican, faced backlash in raising questions about the screening process last week in an email chain with other legislators.
 “If my sticker falls off, do I get a new one or do I get public shaming too?
 Are the stickers available as a yellow Star of David?” he wrote.